sap-tutorials/Tutorials/tutorials/cp-enable-essential-neo-services/cp-enable-essential-neo-services.md

 [ACCORDION-BEGIN [Step 1: ](Navigate to the services section)]

 In the Neo environment, you enable services in the SAP Cloud Platform cockpit.
-From the [SAP Cloud Platform Trial welcome page](https://account.hanatrial.ondemand.com/#/home/welcome) homepage select the Neo tile.
+From the [SAP Cloud Platform Trial welcome page](https://cockpit.hanatrial.ondemand.com) homepage scroll down and select the Neo environment.

 ![Neo Access](neo-access.png)